 Socially diverse by definition, Brazil is often cited as an exemple of a social injustice, where a majority of the population is deprived of most opportunities, which are the privilege of a very few.

-Since 2013, Clichés Urbains has provided workshops in the communities of Babilônia, Pedra Lisa, Morro da Providencia (Rio), and Lavras Novas (MG).
+Since 2013, Clichés Urbains has provided workshops to the youth of suburban areas and native communities.

 Cape Town, South Africa - December 2012